What is Association Software — And Why is it So Critical?

 Seamless integration is also critical for optimal association software.
 You’ll need to ensure your choice for association software can integrate with the latest solutions on the market to provide the specific support you need in key areas.
 Look for association software that:

 A Request for Proposal (RFP), Request for Quote (RFQ) or Request for Information (RFI) are established tools that many associations have used over the years to select new association software.
-But these methods are outdated and rarely produce the association software that’s ideal for your organization.
-In fact, they tend to guide you through a long, tedious process that results in … pretty much the exact same system you have already!
+But RFPs and demos alone are not the most effective methods available to you now.
+And using the exact same process you tried in the past will likely result in pretty much choosing the exact same system you now want to replace!

 There’s a better way to handle this: a system preview.
 A system preview lets you test association software in a real-world environment using your own information and processes to see how they will work before you make a commitment.
-The entire cost of one of these previews can be less than what you might pay a contractor to develop an RFP for you — and can be a much better predictor of the right association software for your particular organization.
+These previews are very cost-effective and can be a much better predictor of the right association software for your particular organization.

 The association software preview should be tailored to your organization’s own needs but your process should include these key steps: